Skip to main content

 docker compose ps

-Reverse Proxy (Caddy)
+7. Configure Reverse Proxy (Caddy)

 Navigara ships with Caddy as the reverse proxy.
 Caddy handles TLS termination, automatic certificate provisioning via Let’s Encrypt, and routing between frontend, backend API, and gRPC services.
 Create the Caddyfile at deployment/caddy/Caddyfile: